-Type Allocation to-date

-Bond \$1.2 million \$0.0 million

-The Household Hazardous Waste Facility was built in

-2002, and since that time, the amount of waste received has increased from 396,574 pounds from 7,043 customers to 1,197,433 pounds from 25,323 customers in 2018.
+Household Hazardous Waste Building Expansion Project Overview The Household Funding Type Project Allocation Expenditures to-date was built in Bond \$1.2 million \$0.0 million d since that amount of waste received has increased from 396,574 pounds from 7,043 customers to 1,197,433 pounds from 25,323 customers in 2018.
 Expansion of the current facility is necessary to ensure safety for staff and customers due to the types of materials and chemicals being stored.
 Bond funding for this project will be paid for from the Solid Waste Fee.

-D21: Drainage Southwest of Haysville

-Project Overview

-Funding Type Project Allocation Expenditures to-date d d

-Cash \$0.7 million \$0.0 million S
+D21: Drainage Southwest of Haysville Project Overview The project began Funding Type Project Allocation Expenditures to-date with a study of drainage south of Cash \$0.7 million \$0.0 million Haysville from 79th St. South to 119th